JaapSuter/jaapsuter.github.com/_posts/2007-5-12-sinterklaas-in-canada.markdown

   <span class="type-xl">In&nbsp;Canada</span><br>
 ---

-Rather than having Santa Claus show up for Christmas, in Holland the tradition involves a similar looking guy called _Sinterklaas_ who, on December 5th, also goes from house to house to deliver presents.
+[% excerpt-begin %] Rather than having Santa Claus show up for Christmas, in Holland the tradition involves a similar looking guy called _Sinterklaas_ who, on December 5th, also goes from house to house to deliver presents. [% excerpt-end %]

 When I convinced him to visit Canada, I invited my friends using this video.